Oplismenus undulatifolius: Description

 Oplismenus undulatifolius is a shallow rooted perennial with stolons that may grow to several feet in length.
+The leaves are distinctly crimped or undulating.
 The leaves of overwintering plants become brown and dead, but in the spring, new growth begins at the upper nodes of the stolons.
 In early fall, the sticky awns readily adhere to anything that brushes against them which makes for an effective mode of dispersal.

 The species is 15–50 cm long with leaf-blades being slightly lanceolate, ovate, and are 1–7 cm long and 4–15 mm wide.
 Its inflorescence is 2–8 cm long and is made out of 5-11 cuneate fascicles which are 0.5–1.5 cm in length and carry 2-6 spikelets.
 Spikelets are lanceolate just like leaf-blades, and are 2.5–4 mm in length.
 They are also glabrous and pubescent and have glumes which have smooth viscid awns which are 7–14 mm long.
 The awns of lower glumes are purple, are 5–10 mm in length and are 3-5 veined.
 The lower lemma is herbaceous and have 5-9 veins while the upper one is 5 veined with an awn that is 2–5 mm.
 The species apex have a stout that is 1–2 mm long.
 Flowers and fruits grow from July to November.

 This species grows particularly well in moist, shaded environments, in a variety of soil types.
 In Australia it grows in shady coastal forests at Coffs Harbour.